drilorin/brew_notes/history/brew3.md

 The finished wort: 8,5 litres - still got a lot to learn about the volumes.

-Used alcohol in the yeast lock - Like Alex does :)
+Used alcohol in the air lock - Like Alex does :)